Milton Bradley (baseball): Cleveland Indians (2001–2003)

 After the deal, Bradley was assigned to the Triple-A Buffalo Bisons and reported to the team on August 2.
 In addition to the 30 games he played for the Bisons, he also played 10 games for the major league Indians.

 On April 15, 2002, he was placed on the disabled list (DL) following an appendectomy a day earlier at St. Anthony's Hospital in St. Petersburg, Florida.
 He went on the disabled list again on May 2 with a broken orbital bone and a scratched iris after a batted ball had bounced off the outfield wall and hit him below his left eye while he was trying to make a catch; up to that point, he was hitting .266 in 23 games.
 After a rehabilitation stint of six games with the Bisons, he was reactivated by the Indians on June 4 and finished the season with a .249 batting average, 38 RBIs and nine home runs.

 Bradley spent the 2003 campaign with the Indians.
 Despite being placed on the 15-day DL with a strained right hamstring and missing the final six weeks of the season with a lower back injury, he led the team in stolen bases, with 17.
 On August 30, while on the DL with a back injury, he was ticketed for speeding in Cuyahoga Falls, Ohio.
 After being stopped, he refused the ticket and sped away.
 He pleaded not guilty to speeding and fleeing charges on September 12, but was sentenced to a three-day jail term.
 The ruling was upheld by the Supreme Court of Ohio in December 2004.

 On November 19, 2003 he signed a one-year, $1.73 million contract with the Indians for the Indians to avoid salary arbitration with him.
-During spring training, he was banned from the Indians' training camp after not running out a popup a game earlier.
-On April 3, 2004, he was traded to the Dodgers for Franklin Gutiérrez and a player to be named later (Andrew Brown); the Akron Beacon Journal later reported that manager Eric Wedge had insisted that Bradley be traded.
+During 2004 spring training, manager Eric Wedge pulled Bradley from a game for not running out a popup He was subsequently banned from training camp, and the Indians decided to trade him as soon as possible.
+On April 3, 2004, he was traded to the Dodgers for Franklin Gutiérrez and a player to be named later (Andrew Brown); the Akron Beacon Journal later reported that Wedge had insisted that Bradley be traded.